OpenTicketAgency/AgencyDeployer/README.md

-# TicketForge agency deployer
+# Open ticket agency deployer

-This is a simple tool to deploy a TicketForge agency.
+This is a simple tool to deploy a Open Ticket Agency's agency contract.

 ## Usage